ytret/kernel/README.md

 ### Requirements

-You can use [`nix`](https://nixos.org/download/#download-nix) to create a build environment with all required packages, or you can install the packages manually.
+You can use [`nix`](https://nixos.org/download/#download-nix) to create a build environment with all required packages, or you can install the required packages manually.

 If you choose to use `nix`, run one of these commands to enter a shell, in which you will be able to build the kernel: